lhmouse/k3/COMMANDS.md

 * Description

-  Writes all roles back into the database.
+  Writes a role back into the database.

 [back to table of contents](#table-of-contents)